 If you have a dog who rides in your car, you already know: pet hair is one of the hardest things to fully remove from a car interior.
 It weaves itself into seat fabric and carpet fibers at an angle that makes standard vacuums slide right over it.
-Here's an honest breakdown of what works.
+Here's an honest breakdown of what works — and when it's worth booking professional car detailing pet hair removal near you.

 Why Pet Hair Is So Hard to Remove